Dustpan

 A dustpan, the small version of which is also known as a "hearth brush and shovel” (from its use of cleaning the fireplace hearth), is a cleaning utensil.
 The dustpan is commonly used in combination with a broom or long brush.
 The small dustpan may appear to be a type of flat scoop.
-Though often hand-held for home use, industrial and commercial enterprises use a hinged variety on the end of a stick to allow the user to stand instead of stoop while using it.
-The first patented dustpan was by T.E.
-McNeill.
+Though often hand-held for home use, industrial and commercial enterprises use a hinged variety on the end of a long handle to allow the user to stand instead of stoop while using it.

 Handheld dustpans may be used with either a full-size broom or with a smaller broom or a brush.
 This second combination may be sold as one unit.
 A variant on the dustpan is the silent butler, a handheld, lidded dustpan.